 Arithmetic Operation Symbol Description Absolute Value ABS Returns numerical value of integer without regard to its sign.
 Modulo MOD Returns remainder following integer division.
-Bitwise NOT (Complement) NOT Returns one's complement of operand based on Logical Negation of each bit.
-Bitwise AND & Computes value based on Logical AND of corresponding bits in each operand.
-Bitwise OR twise OR Computes value based on Logical OR of corresponding bits in e operand.
-Bitwise XOR Performs Logical Exclusive OR on each pair of corresponding bits in each operand.
-Addition + Computes sum Assignment := Modifies the value of an integer variable Division 1 Computes integer quotient, and any remainder is truncated.
+Bitwise NOT (Complement) Returns one's complement of operand based on Logical each bit.
+Returns one's complement of operand based on Logical Negation of each bit.
+Computes value based on Logical AND of corresponding bits in each operand.
+Bitwise OR Computes value based on Logical OR of correspond operand.
+Computes value based on Logical OR of corresponding bits in each operand.
+Bitwise XOR ^ Performs Logic each operand.
+Performs Logical Exclusive OR on each pair of corresponding bits in each operand.
+Addition + Computes sum Computes sum Assignment := Modifies the value of an integer variable Division 1 Computes integer quotient, and any remainder is truncated.
 Multiplication Computes product Shift Left << Result of each arithmetic bit shift is equivalent to multiplying by 2.
-Shift Right >> >> Arithmetic Shift Right where sign of integer is preserved.
+Shift Right >> Arithmetic Shift Right where sign of integer is preserved.
 Result of each bit shift is equivalent to dividing by 2.
 Any remainder is rounded toward negative infinity.
-Subtraction - Computes difference Unary Negation - Returns the negative of its operand Returns the negative of its operand
+Subtraction - Computes difference Unary Negation - Returns the negative of its operand

 Logical Operation Symbol Description Logical AND AND Returns TRUE (1) if both operands are TRUE (non-zero).
 Otherwise it returns FALSE (0) Logical OR OR Returns TRUE (1) if either operand is non-zero; otherwise FALSE (0).
 Equal = Returns TRUE (1) if both operands are equal; otherwise FALSE (0).
-Greater Than > Returns TRUE (1) if operands are not equal; otherwise FALSE (0 Returns TRUE (1) if operands are not equal; otherwise FALSE (0).
-Greater Than or Equal >= Returns TRUE (1) if first operand is less than the second.
-Otherwise it returns FALSE (0). ' ' Less Than < Returns TRUE (1) if first operand is less than or equal to the second.
+Greater Than > Returns TRUE (1) if operands are not equal; otherwise FALSE (0).
+Returns TRUE (1) if first operand is less than the second.
 Otherwise it returns FALSE (0).
+Less Than Returns TRUE (1) if first operand is less than or equal to the second.
+Otherwise it returns FALSE (0).
 Less Than or Equal Returns TRUE (1) if first operand is greater than the second; Otherwise it returns FALSE (0).
-Not Equal <> Returns TRUE (1) if operands are not equal.
+Not Equal &lt;&gt; Returns TRUE (1) if operands are not equal.
 Otherwise it returns FALSE (0).